Ransomware 2026: Protect Your Australian Small Business Data

 • Monitor for unusual network activity

-• Track unauthorized account creation attempts
+• Track unauthorised account creation attempts

 • Set up automated alert systems